blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 (1) I must keep proofs for each of these claims (there are 73 of them) (2) I must point out that these are my findings based on my study of those sources, and anyone who knows better than me should correct me

 I must also split this into (1) things that are "not don't-s" and (2) do-s.
 For example, if violence was simply not prohibited, it would not be an encouragement to go do it.
 Now, all things are stated to be not in violation of the Deen, but within this listing, I could point out which ones are simply not forbidden and which ones are encouraged.
 Also note that the do-s are different according to Maddhabs, so I will list them according to my knowledge of them.
-The specific categories I will use are (1) Not Forbidden, (2) Encouraged (that which is recommended) (3) Commanded (that which is mandatory to do), (4) Mandatory (that which should not be skipped).
+The specific categories I will use are (1) Results of what was Instructed and (2) Results of what was not forbidden.

+Since saying "do X" does not tell you whether something is advised or mandatory, I will only consider as "mandatory" the things that are said as don't-s.
+As for teachings, I will consider them commanded

 ---
-## About Violence
+## About Fighting and Killing

-### Not Forbidden
+### Results of what was Instructed

 - Violating treaties that do not have a definite term

-### Encouraged

-### Commanded

 - Fighting the Kuffaar (disbelievers) when the ratio of Muhammadians to Kuffaar is greater than 1:2
-- Killing the polytheists who are not in a valid treaty (Mu'aahid-s) or are protected visitors (Mu'ustamin-s) [Exception: Maaliki Maddhab allows all polytheists to pay Jizya too, and Hanaafi Maddhab allows all but Arab polytheists to pay Jizya]
+- Fighting the polytheists who are not in a valid treaty (Mu'aahid-s) or are protected visitors (Mu'ustamin-s) [Exception: Maaliki Maddhab allows all polytheists to pay Jizya too, and Hanaafi Maddhab allows all but Arab polytheists to pay Jizya]
 - Striking monks who shave the middle of their heads, to expel the devil
-- Killing Jews, Christians and Zoroastrians are not in a valid treaty (Mu'aahid-s) or are protected visitors (Mu'ustamin-s) who refuse to pay the Jizyah and acknowledge humiliation
+- Fighting Jews, Christians and Zoroastrians are not in a valid treaty (Mu'aahid-s) or are protected visitors (Mu'ustamin-s) who refuse to pay the Jizyah and acknowledge humiliation
 - Killing atheists by stoning
 - Killing apostates
+- Considering anyone who defies the majority's interpretation of the Qur'aan and Sunnah as an apostate
 - Burning the houses of believers who skip prayers
-- Considering anyone who defies the majority's interpretation of the Qur'aan and Sunnah as an apostate

-### Mandatory

 - Killing anyone who curses Muhammad or Allaah
 - Killing anyone who finds a fault with Muhammad or Allaah

-## Post Struggle

-### Not Forbidden

-### Encouraged
+## Handling Defeated Disbelievers after Fighting

+### Results of what was Instructed

 - Killing any defeated disbelieving male except those who do not have armpit hair, are elderly, or blind
 - Taking defeated disbelieving males as slaves
 - Taking the women of the defeated disbelievers as slaves
 - Considering the marriages of the captured women to be annulled even if their husbands are alive

+### Results of what was not Forbidden

 - Taking the wife of a slave man from him

-### Commanded

 ## Handling of Slaves

-### Encouraged
+### Results of what was Instructed

 - Buying and selling slave men
 - Encouraging the ownership of slaves, since freeing one's slaves frees them from their sins
-- Encouraging people to sell slaves to other Muhammdians instead of freeing them, as Muhammad advised
+- Encouraging people to sell slaves to other Muhammadians instead of freeing them, as Muhammad advised
 - Considering trading multiple disbelieving slaves - by the example of two black slaves -  to buy believing slaves

 ## Handling of Female Slaves

-### Encouraged
+### Results of what was Instructed

 - Having intercourse with the women of the disbelievers who have been defeated if she does not object
 - Buying and selling captive women after intercourse if the owner always pulled out, or if she is not pregnant